michigan-musicer/michigan-musicer.github.io/_posts/2024-04-26-teffie-ai-for-tefl.md

 I am a current scholar in the U.S. Fulbright Student Program in Poland, where I teach English and computer science to college students in rural Poland.
 I developed Teffie to explore generative AI options in my own classrooms.
 Teffie's name is a play on TEFL, the standard abbreviation for "teaching English as a foreign language".

 My original inspiration is an online entertainer named DougDoug ([YouTube](https://www.youtube.com/@DougDoug), [Twitch](https://www.twitch.tv/dougdoug)).
 One common way DougDoug structures his streams is to create an AI application that reads from Twitch chat[^1] and, based on that, generate various responses for entertainment.
 This aspect of DougDoug's content is fundamentally different from other Twitch content because in addition to audience-streamer interactions, the audience and streamer can both interact with the AI agent for more varied content.
 DougDoug and the creativity of his AI-supplemented content were recognized by the online entertainment industry in the 2023 Streamer Awards with the "League of Their Own" award.
+[Here's a link to an example video](https://www.youtube.com/watch?v=zLAn7Qp69yA).

 [^1]: for the uninitiated, Twitch is a livestreaming platform with a chat feature that allows audience members to comment and react live to what is going on in the stream.

-A few example videos are shown below:

-<iframe class="invidious-container" src="https://www.youtube-nocookie.com/embed/zLAn7Qp69yA" title="Invidious video player" frameborder="0" allowfullscreen></iframe>{: .align-center}

-<iframe class="invidious-container" src="https://www.youtube-nocookie.com/embed/2fWsaEfQjZc" title="Invidious video player" frameborder="0" allowfullscreen></iframe>{: .align-center}

 DougDoug's content is proof that generative models provide novel options for social interaction, particularly when there is an activity leader (e.g. an entertainer or teacher) and an audience (e.g. Twitch chat or a class of students).
 I do not recommend directly using DougDoug's content in the classroom, but the variety of interactions that makes DougDoug's content interesting to online audiences can similarly be used to raise student engagement in course content.

-Worth noting is that LLMs (large language models) have problems with accuracy of generated responses, which precludes their usage in many STEM and social science fields.
-However, LLMs *can* generate stories, answer questions, and simulate human conversation ad-hoc in natural languages.
+Worth noting is that LLMs (large language models) have problems with accuracy of generated responses, which hinders out-of-the-box application in many STEM and social science fields.
+However, LLMs *can* do a good job of generating stories, answering questions, and simulating human conversation ad-hoc in natural languages because that is how they were trained.
 As such, in education, **LLMs are uniquely ideal for the foreign language classroom.**

 In my view, there are two primary points worth addressing:
 - Teachers want successful lesson plans and other positive results to be convinced to try generative AI themselves.